jfields4733/Jordan/12ControlPathDoesDonts/README.md

 This illustrates the problem with copying sample clock circuits from the internet.
 Most don't deal with the fact that the clocks on most trainers such as the Nexys4DDR are going at speeds of 100Mhz.
 This just causes the LED's to glow.
 To solve the problem there needs to be a clock divider that creates a separate, slower counter.

 Many ways of implementing a slow counter from a fast counter have been tried.
 Most end up generating a bitstream that ends up displaying nothing.
-Rather than review the failures, make the above code your starting point.

 The next step is to look carefully to see how reset is attached to the flip flops generated: